If the Senate was a high school lunchroom: Trump Impeachment Process, Klobuchar, Sanders, Warren - Go Tech Daily

 They will campaign for most of the Tuesday.
 On Tuesday evening, Trump delivers his State of the Union address – accused, not yet acquitted.
 That’s coming Wednesday.

-Trump will speak in the House of Representatives – whose Democrats accused him – with House Speaker Nancy Pelosi behind him.
+Trump will speak in the House of Representatives – whose Democratic members accused him – with House Speaker Nancy Pelosi behind him.
 The tension will be how Trump is received in the living room and whether he ignores his accusation.

 There has never been any doubt about the outcome of the deposition process.
 There were never 67 senators to condemn.
 On Wednesday, Klobuchar, Warren, Sanders and Bennet must leave the campaign to return to the senate to vote.
 Finally it’s back to New Hampshire.